ramccor/brainzbot-core/README.md

 Botbot is collection of tools for running IRC bots.
 It has primarily been used with Freenode channels but works with other IRC networks or servers.

-This fork is customized specifically for the Metabrainz Foundation and used on http://chatlogs.metabrainz.org/.
+This is a fork customized for use by the [MetaBrainz Foundation](https://metabrainz.org).
+It can be seen in action at http://chatlogs.metabrainz.org/

 [Documentation](http://botbot.readthedocs.org/en/latest/)